-But don’t be deceived by the word "primitive" because Varaha Temple is far from being primitive – it is sophisticated, architecturally rich structure.
-This small temple is shaped in low rock outcropping, only a bit higher than the temple itself.
+But don’t be deceived by the word "primitive" because Varaha Temple is far from being primitive – it is a sophisticated, architecturally rich structure.
+This small temple is shaped in a low rock outcropping, only a bit higher than the temple itself.

 Temple is entered through mandapa – beautiful verandah with two pillars and two semi-columns.
 All four contain doorkeepers – figures of horned lions at the bases of columns.